EdyJo/nge-LaTeX/GitNote.md

 Installing GitNote (3.0.3) in languages I don't understand.

- can't login with username (?), it must email.
+and after that can't login with username (?), it must email.